 The Scripture quotation is taken from the Holy Bible, English Standard Version.

-Above: The damaged jet sits on the runway at Philadelphia International Airport April 17, 2018.
+Above: The damaged jet sits on the runway at Philadelphia International Airport on April 17, 2018.

 Photo: AFP/Getty Images